lammps/lammps/doc/src/Howto_rheo.rst

 To model elastic objects, there are currently two mechanisms in RHEO, one designed for bulk solid bodies and the other for thin shells.
 Both mechanisms rely on introducing bonded forces between particles and therefore require a hybrid of atom style bond and rheo (or rheo/thermal).

 To create an elastic solid body, one has to (a) change the status of constituent particles to solid (e.g. with the :doc:`set <set>` command), (b) create bpm bonds between the particles (see the :doc:`bpm howto <Howto_bpm>` page for more details), and (c) use :doc:`pair rheo/solid <pair_rheo_solid>` to apply repulsive contact forces between distinct solid bodies.
-Akin to pair rheo, looks at a particles fluid/solid status to determine whether to apply forces.
+Akin to pair rheo, pair rheo/solid considers a particles fluid/solid phase to determine whether to apply forces.
 However, unlike pair rheo, pair rheo/solid does obey special bond settings such that contact forces do not have to be calculated between two bonded solid particles in the same elastic body.

 In systems with thermal evolution, fix rheo/thermal can optionally set a melting/solidification temperature allowing particles to dynamically swap their